kwconnect/mtext-rest-document-process-sample/README.md

 Path parameters:
 * template-name - full qualified name of template

-Templates get there data for document creation in datasources.
+Templates get their data for document creation in datasources.
 A datasource can be a xml, json or csv stream.
 The name of datasource is imported because it must be given to put the data into the right datasource.
 Use always the same name for your datasources is property style.

 At kwsoft consulting we suggest to name it **DATA**.